Skip to content

 return {"statusCode": 200, "body": {"ok": True}}

-Use os.environ.get("KEY_NAME") rather than os.environ["KEY_NAME"] so that missing variables return None instead of raising a KeyError.
+Use os.environ.get("KEY_NAME") rather than os.environ["KEY_NAME"] so missing variables return None instead of raising a KeyError.

 JavaScript